 On a bad day, I’m a mess about it.
 Earlier today, I had another one of the many breakdowns I’ve had since I made the decision to go.
 “What have I done?”
 “What’s going to happen?”
 “What do I do now?”
 As I mentioned earlier, I’ve built my entire adult life here, and so much of how I identify myself is tied to this place.
 It’s a bit of an existential crisis.

 On a good day, I’m able to see things very differently.
 I often compare trying to survive in New York to pining for the affection of an indifferent lover who doesn’t care if I spend the night or go home.
 Because that is what New York is: an indifferent lover.
 She doesn’t care if you spend the night or go home.
+He doesn’t care if you bought cialis or not.
 She will gladly take, but she won’t necessarily give back.
 Loyalty is one luxury that this luxury town seldom offers.
 I don’t matter here.
 I’m not essential.
 With exceptions, we’re all replaceable, certainly by younger legionnaires who are willing to do what we do for a lot less (though not necessarily better), which makes profit-hungry business owners and shareholders much happier.
 I certainly have an ego with a generous dose of vanity, but I also have the wherewithal to understand that when I leave, few people will care or even notice.
 New York will grind on, without a blip in her pulse.

 The few people who will notice are the precious true friends I made on this Gotham journey – the kind of friends who stuck by my side even when I wasn’t useful to them, which is a rare bird in a town of opportunist climbers and takers.
 It’s a small group, but a group that is dear to me.
 I love them and I will miss them in ways immeasurable.
 Most of them come from my beloved tribe of sober folk who saved my life and selflessly taught me how to show up and to live one day at a time without a drink.
 They will be the hardest to leave.